Yogendra Yadav

-Yogendra Yadav (born 5 September 1963) is an Indian activist, psephologist and politician whose primary interests are in the political and social sciences.
+Yogendra Yadav (born Salim Yadav; 5 September 1963) is an Indian activist, psephologist and politician whose primary interests are in the political and social sciences.
 He was a Senior Fellow at the Centre for the Study of Developing Societies (CSDS), Delhi from 2004 to 2016.
 He is a former member of University Grants Commission (UGC) and National Advisory Council on the Right to Education Act (NAC-RTE) constituted by Ministry of Human Resources and Development, Govt of India, in 2010.
 He was a member of the National Executive of the Aam Aadmi Party until 2015.

 Yadav is a founding member of Swaraj Abhiyan and Jai Kisan Andolan.
 He was the founding National President of Swaraj India, a registered political party.
 He is also the National Convener of Bharat Jodo Abhiyan.

 Early life

 Yogendra Yadav addressing a rally in Mumbai.

 Yogendra Yadav's father was a professor of economics and his paternal grandfather was a teacher.
 His wife, Madhulika Banerjee, is a professor at the University of Delhi.
 His childhood name was Salim, which is commonly associated with people of the Muslim faith.
 It was changed to Yogendra when he was aged five because he was being mocked by children at school.
 Yadav says that his original name, and its continued usage among family members and friends, reflects a familial response to the murder of his grandfather in a communal riot in 1936.